rmera/boo/README.md

 # Gradient-boosting learning for multi-class classification.

-chemLearn is a simple library that implements simple versions of gradient boosting and xgboost for classification, in pure Go.
+chemLearn is a simple library that implements simple versions of gradient boosting and [XGBoost](https://github.com/dmlc/xgboost) ([reference](https://arxiv.org/abs/1603.02754)) for classification, in pure Go.

 The goal is for chemLearn to become a part of goChem when its mature enough, hence the name.
 Still, there is nothing specific about Chemistry in the library.

 I have tried to keep things simple, including the data format.

-There is some parallelization/concurrency for the cross-validation grid for XGBoost, I should add it to the regular gradient boosting CV grid soon.
+There is parallelization/concurrency for the cross-validation grid.
 That's as far as I'll got for now.

 Some facilities, such as cross-validation and file-reading (a _very_ naive/incomplete reader for the libSVM format) are provided.